juliohm1978/kubernetes-cifs-volumedriver/docs/index.md

 A common option is to store mount credencials in a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret) object.
 When creating a Secret, the contents must be base 64 encoded.
 One of the most common ways is to use well known Linux tools, like `echo` and `base64`.

-While convenient, you must be careful not to accidentally include an **new line character** at the end of your password.
+While convenient, you must be careful not to accidentally include a **new line character** at the end of your password.
 If hidden in the Secret, it will prevent your volume from being mounted, failing with permissions errors.

 ```bash
 ## Watch out for hidden new line chars